Four months, 30 festivals…time to clear the diary

 MANCHESTER DAY | Citywide | Sunday 23 June

 Last June saw everything from polar bears to samba and suffragettes as over 80 community groups celebrated the theme of ‘Word on the Street.’
 Manchester Day returns in 2019 with the theme of 10/10; commending Manchester’s successes in industry, science, music, fashion, education and sporting achievements.
-Expect another spectacular parade from Walk the Plank, and widespread events as this free fest takes over the city.
+Expect another spectacular parade from Walk the Plank, and widespread events as this free fest takes over.
+Also celebrating our fair city is.

 GREATER MANCHESTER FRINGE | Citywide | 1-31 July